bengalicu/bengal-website/book/primitives.md

 ### Using characters

-The example below creates a Character object with the value of 'a'.
+The example below creates a Character instance with the value of 'a'.

   ```
   myCharacter = 'a';